christoph-frick/springboot-groovy-vaadin-starter/README.rst

 Like many other starters or bootstraps, this project makes some assumptions, what is needed and where it is.
-The focus is to have an easy way to build web apps using Vaadin 8 and Groovy 2.4 on Java 8, run it for development and build a fat jar/war for deployment.
+The focus is to have an easy way to build web apps using Vaadin 8 and Groovy 2.4 on Java 8, run it for development and build a fat jar for deployment.
 (Note, that support for Vaadin 7 moved in the discontinued branch ``vaadin-7``).

 It configures a theme and a widgetset right away (both named ``app``).
 The